dojo/docs/quickstart/arrays.rst

     </ul>

-Now lets use dojo.forEach with a list of dom nodes we retrieve using dojo.query
+Now lets use dojo.forEach with a list of dom nodes we retrieve using dojo.query.
+Note that dojo.query returns the list of dom nodes as an array.
+This way you can easily iterate over each dom node using dojo.forEach

 .. cv-compound::